Fashion, Law, and Personal Finance

 My interest in personal finance blogging started with a ruffled suit.

-I was searching for a plain black suit for job interviews the summer after my first year at law school.
-But ruffles were in style that season and every suit had some sort of ruffle element incorporated into it.
-Professional working women generally do not wear ruffled suits, and there were no shortage of plain suits for men. so it made me wonder, do the fashion gods not believe professional working women exist?
+I was searching for a plain black suit for on campus interviewing after 1L at law school.
+But ruffles were the fashion that season and every suit had some sort of ruffle element incorporated into it.
+Professional working women generally do not wear ruffled suits, and there were no shortage of plain suits for men.
+It made me wonder, does the fashion world believe professional working women exist?
 (Side note: when looking for stock images of “Woman business suit” most of my results were women in bathing suits, men in business suits, or brides).

 I felt like I was in some alternate universe.
 I felt invisible.

 And it turns out, that fashion was not the only place where I felt this way.
-When I read general personal finance advice, the tips always seemed to be geared toward a different demographic.
-It would typically be for men.
+When I read general personal finance advice, the tips are geared toward a different demographic- typically men.
 To the extent that women were associated with money in these stories, they tended to be bad at it.
 The typical script was a low-earning women overspending and stressed or a low-earning woman married to a high-earning husband and living it up.
-I was afraid personal finance was subconsciously making me think that I was supposed to be bad at money and in order to save myself, I better get married.
+I was afraid reading about personal finance was subconsciously making me think that I was supposed to be bad at money.

 But I’m Asian, and I’m the child of immigrants.
-I maxed out my 401k on an entry level salary.
-Saving and living well on an attorney salary – almost four times my entry level salary – was easy, except for the loans.
+I maxed out my 401k on an entry-level salary.
+Saving and living well on an attorney salary – almost five times my entry level salary – was easy, even with sizable student loans.
 This didn’t mean that I couldn’t use some financial advice, but the advice needed to be tailored to fit my lifestyle.

 Being a Woman Lawyer Navigating Money

 Meal prepping is good advice for people who have regular schedules.
 It is not as helpful when you’re eating Seamless at the office on the regular.
-It’s easy to say, cut the cleaning service if you’re living paycheck to paycheck.
-But if you’re making quadruple the average household income as a single woman, is it so wrong to hire some help?
+It’s easy to say, cut the cleaning service, if you’re living paycheck to paycheck.
+But if you’re making quadruple the average household income as a single woman, and you hate cleaning, why is it so wrong to hire some help?
 Having $0 for a clothing budget is fine for software engineers.
-But suits are usual business attire for lawyers (that show about lawyers was called Suits, and not Jeans) and suits are not cheap.
+But suits are usual business attire for lawyers (that show about lawyers was called Suits, and not Jeans, after all) and suits are not cheap (even if they have ruffles on them).

 Being Our Own Saviors

 Many of my college friends married in their 20s and became stay-at-home moms.
 In my 30s, I was going on increasingly weird dates and working long hours.
-It felt at times that I had made a wrong turn somewhere.
+It felt at times that I had made the wrong decision.
 Everyone else, it seemed, had found someone to take care of them and I only had myself.
 And I wasn’t sure if that was enough.

 Student loan cancellation was in the news constantly when I was paying off my debt.
 My boyfriend at the time told me to stop fretting about it – forgiveness wasn’t in the cards for wealthy attorneys.
 And rather than being deflated, I felt empowered.
 There was no prince on a white horse coming for me.
 There was no savior.
 Instead I would have to be my own savior.
 And I could be my own savior.

 I want to use this site to help women lawyers know that they can be their own financial saviors.
-Which is good, because I’m not going to be riding on a horse unless I’m the one holding the reins.
+Which is good, because I’m not getting on a horse unless I’m the one holding the reins.

 Hi!
 My name is Lisa.
-I worked for almost 7 years as a litigator in a law firm in the Washington, DC area.
-I’m currently on a six-month sabbatical.
-I write about women, law, and personal finance.
+I worked for seven years as a litigator in a law firm in the Washington, DC area.
+I’m currently on a year long sabbatical.
+I write about professional women, law, and personal finance.